Menu Close

 What surprised me the most about the harsh critiques of this study was that they primarily dwelled on the following points of contention:

 • This was an “observational” study, and as such was inherently flawed.
-That is, a hypothesis may not be tested scientifically through observation alone.

 • The subjects in the study likely did not answer their questions honestly all of the time.